Every parent desires the best for their daughter – to learn the skills necessary to succeed in life.

 Job’s Daughters perform service projects to help their community.
 We actively support the Hearing Impaired Kids Equipment (H.I.K.E.)
 Fund, which purchases hearing assistive devices and equipment for hearing impaired children.
 H.I.K.E. is a cherished focus of our organization.

 We are a family-oriented organization so as a parent, family member or other support, you can also get involved and enjoy the experience!
 Our girls actually want their parents to participate.
 There are also opportunities for adults to learn and grow!

 Growing up with brothers and spending most of my youth going to their sporting activities, I loved that I finally had a place that my mom and I could spend time together.
 I saw that the moms were involved and wanted my mom there too.
 I liked knowing she was there to support me and loved the time we had in the car together on the way to events.

-Bethels (the local chapter) have a group of adults that help the girls manage the local activities and finances.
+The local chapters, known as a bethels, have a group of adults that help the girls manage the local activities and finances.
 Adults are also Certified Adult Volunteers (CAV) which includes passing a criminal record check.
 All meetings and activities are required to be chaperoned by CAVs.
 Even if you choose not to get involved on a BGC, you’re still encouraged, as a parent to be involved with your daughter by attending regular meetings, helping out with fundraisers, or just volunteering to drive and help chaperone fun projects and trips.

 Get involved – you’ll surely find it a most rewarding experience!
-We look forward to you joining us and sharing your knowledge, skills, talents, and abilities!
+We have a place for you to share your knowledge, skills, talents, and abilities!